 My posts may contain affiliate links.
 If you click though and make a purchase, we might make a small commission, but at no extra cost to you.

 Carrots are king right now!
 I personally can’t get enough of them, so here is another great idea!
 This one is a farmhouse carrot garland!
 I love garlands!
 They are one of my favorite things to create!
+And it’s one of our no sew projects!
+Yay!
 I know you want to get to the goods so let’s get started!

 I chose orange, burlap, and black gingham.
 You can find the carrot template below as a free download!